-Have you ever thought that you can finalize a ring after selecting a diamond or a stone for it?
-Then, sorry to say but your quest doesn't end here, you need to select a metal for your ring too.
+Have you ever thought that you could finalize a ring after selecting a diamond or a stone for it?
+Then, sorry to say, but your quest doesn’t end here; you need to choose a metal for your ring too.

 It might be difficult to choose between white gold and platinum.
 You’ve probably heard that platinum is the “best” metal, but is that enough to warrant the higher cost?
 White Gold finish rings are better or a platinum ring?
 Let’s clear out your confusion.

 White gold rings are made out of gold, alloys, and rhodium plating, which gives them a platinum-like white color.
-The gold content and purity of 14k white gold and 14k yellow gold are the same (58.5 percent gold), however, white gold alloys (and the rhodium plating) make it look white, whilst yellow gold alloys do not.
+The gold content and purity of 14k white gold and 14k yellow gold are the same (58.5 percent gold).
+However, white gold alloys (and the rhodium plating) make it look white, while yellow gold alloys do not.

 The major benefit of white gold over platinum is that it is far less expensive.
 The drawback is that you may need to have your white gold piece rhodium-plated from time to time.
 This is inconvenient, and the expense may quickly mount up.

 Platinum jewelry is more expensive in comparison to white gold.
 If you’re on a tight budget, then white gold jewelry can be the fittest.
 As white gold is cost-effective and you do not need to recoat it in the long run, platinum is claimed to be superior to white gold.

 Not everyone is aware of it, but white gold is not a natural metal.
 It is made from yellow gold mixed with palladium or silver.
 It is then given a finish layer with the help of rhodium.
 It helps to give the white gold a shiny layer.

 Pure gold can’t be used to make jewelry, as it will run out of shape quickly due to its softness.
 So, other metals are mixed with it to make gold durable.
 It is a major reason why rose gold & white gold metals were discovered.